-- A practice can decide not to register new patients, provided it has ‘reasonable and non-‐ discriminatory grounds for doing so’, (such as protecting the quality of patient services.)
-In such cases, the regulations allow practice to refuse to register new patients (paragraph 17 of Part 2 of Schedule 6).
+A practice can decide not to register new patients, provided it has ‘reasonable grounds for doing so which do not relate to the applicant’s race, gender, social class, age, religion, sexual orientation, appearance, disability or medical condition’, (such as protecting the quality of patient services.)
+In such cases, the regulations allow practice to refuse to register new patients (paragraph 14 of part 2 of schedule 6).

-- A practice cannot pick and choose which patients it declines to register in these circumstances e.g. refusing nursing home or care home residents, as that would clearly be discriminatory and breach the contractual regulations.
-The only exceptions which could be reasonably argued would be new babies of registered mothers and perhaps other first degree relatives in the same household if it could be demonstrated that it would be in the patients’ best interests to be registered with the same practice.
+A practice cannot pick and choose which patients it declines to register in these circumstances e.g. refusing nursing home or care home residents, as that would clearly be discriminatory and breach the contractual regulations.
+Exceptions which could be reasonably argued would be new babies of registered mothers and perhaps other first degree relatives in the same household if it could be demonstrated that it would be in the patients’ best interests to be registered with the same practice.

 Support from the NHS board